Poetry Contest 2026

 Cash Prizes

-Cash prizes for first place ($100) and runner-up ($50) will be awarded to the teen and adult winners in each of the three categories.
-Winners will be notified via email or phone by Wednesday, June 5.
+Cash prizes for first place ($100) and runner-up ($50) will be awarded to the middle school, high school and adult winners in each of the three categories.
+Winners will be notified via email or phone by Wednesday, June 10.
+Keep in mind to use your current contact information that you check regularly.

 Award Ceremony

-An awards ceremony to honor the participants and winners will be held Thursday, June 12, at 6:30 p.m. at Sterling Library.
-Guest speaker Holly Karapetkova, Poet Laureate Emerita of Arlington, will present.
-A link to watch online will also be available.
+An awards ceremony to honor the participants and winners will be held Tuesday, June 23, at 6:30 p.m. at Sterling Library.
+Guest speaker Leonor Alvim Brazão, international poet/artist, will present.
+The event will be recorded and made available on our YouTube channel.

-Winning entries will be published on this contest webpage Friday, June 13.
+Winning entries will be published on this contest webpage following the ceremony.
 If winners are unable to attend the ceremony in person, their prizes will be mailed to them.

 FREQUENTLY ASKED QUESTIONS